Average wage for

 Employment by State

-New South Wales employs the largest number of Childhood Educators in Australia, with 45%.
-However the lowest amount of Childhood Educators are located in Tasmania, with only 1.4%.
+New South Wales employs the largest number of Childhood Educators in Australia, with 39.6%.
+However the lowest amount of Childhood Educators are located in NT, with only 0.7%.

 Childhood Educator Duties & Tasks